ccgarces/DIYRobocar/README.md

 ![Alt text](/diyrobocar.jpg?raw=true "DIYRobocar")

-DIY toy robo car for Deep Reinforcement Learning Exploration.
+DIY toy robo car for Deep Reinforcement Learning implementation.
+It is my practice implementation of the algorithm.
 It uses HSP remote control car, Raspberry pi 3 and pixy camera.
 This is an on-going project.